 Patients with stable keratoconus, a thin cornea, or a scarred cornea may not benefit from CXL and can potentially delay or avoid the procedure altogether.

-Contact Dr. Shane Galan at The Specialty Contact Lens Center At Diamond Vision for additional information or to schedule an eye exam.
+Contact Dr. Shane Galan at Scleral Lenses & Keratoconus Center At Diamond Vision for additional information or to schedule an eye exam.

 Meet Our Keratoconus Specialist in Long Island, New York

-Dr Shane Galan was born and raised in Rockaway Beach and Oceanside NY.
-He graduated SUNY Albany in 1991 and The New England College of Optometry in 1996.
-In 1997, Dr Galan completed his residency at the Northport VA Hospital and has owned Diamond Vision since 2000.
-Dr Galan is married to his wife Amy, and has two children (Hunter and Alexa) and adopted the world's cutest dog named Ozzie.
+Dr. Shane Galan was born and raised in Rockaway Beach and Oceanside NY.
+He graduated from SUNY Albany in 1991 and The New England College of Optometry in 1996.
+In 1997, Dr. Galan completed his residency at the Northport VA Hospital and has owned Diamond Vision since 2000.
+Dr. Galan is married to his wife Amy, and has two children (Hunter and Alexa), and adopted the world's cutest dog named Ozzie.

 Our Doctor Can Diagnosis and Treat Keratoconus